 You may not hold the middle very highly — most of us don’t, because it doesn’t feel good.

 Remember that although that middle point can feel awful, it also provides the opportunity for growth and achievement.
+It’s a necessary step in the process of creating the life you want.

 The emotions that arise in the Neutral Zone — sadness, anger, frustration — can drive us into action.